 Activities per year

-Catherine graduated with a degree in Psychology and was a Course Tutor for General Practice (Early Patient Contact) at Dundee University.
+Catherine graduated with a degree in Psychology and was a Course Tutor for General Practice (Early Patient Contact) at the University of Dundee.
 After gaining a PGCE with Distinction and Merit in Teaching from Northern College, Dundee Campus, Catherine taught in schools in Angus.
 While teaching in Montrose, Catherine opted for the Chartered Teacher Route as a means of continuing professional learning.

 Catherine took up the post of Teaching Fellow, based at Jordanhill Campus, in 2007.
-In 2011 she graduated with a M.Ed. from Strathclyde University having completed her Dissertation titled “Behaviour Management or Promoting Learning Behaviour?”
+In 2011 she graduated with a M.Ed. from Sthe University of Strathclyde having completed her Dissertation titled “Behaviour Management or Promoting Learning Behaviour?”

-Catherine’s current role within the School of Education involves her in forging partnerships with Local Authorities throughout Scotland along with other providers of Teacher Education.
+Catherine is currently the Director of School of Education and Local Authirity Partnership and Outreach.
+This role involves her in forging partnerships with Local Authorities throughout Scotland along with other providers of Teacher Education.

 Catherine is also PGDE course leader.
-The PGDE at Strathclyde is the largest in Scotland with a cohort of over 900 students.
-This includes a variety of routes including full time; part time; joint honours, and PGDE with integrated Masters.
+The PGDE at Strathclyde is the largest in Scotland with a cohort of almost 1000 students.
+The PGDE timetable is also followed by several routes into Initial Teacher Education and courses open to International students.

 Academic / Professional qualifications